watchexec/watchexec/README.md

 Watch all JavaScript, CSS and HTML files in the current directory and all subdirectories for changes, running `make` when a change is detected:

 	$ watchexec --exts js,css,html make

-Watch all files below `src` and subdirectories for changes, running `make test` when a change is detected:

-    $ watchexec --watch src make test

 Call `make test` when any file changes in this directory/subdirectory, except for everything below `target`: